Byron De La Beckwith: Trials

-1994 trial for Evers murder
+1994 trial for Evers's murder

 Myrlie Evers, who later became the third woman to chair the NAACP, refused to abandon her husband's case.
 When new documents showed that jurors in the previous case were investigated illegally and screened by a state agency, she pressed authorities to reopen the case.
-In the 1980s, the reporting by Jerry Mitchell of the Jackson Clarion-Ledger about the earlier Beckwith trials resulted in the state mounting a new investigation.
+In the 1980s, reporting by Jerry Mitchell of the Jackson Clarion-Ledger about the earlier De La Beckwith trials resulted in the state mounting a new investigation.
 It ultimately initiated a third prosecution, based on this and other new evidence.

-By this time, De La Beckwith was living in Walden, Tennessee, just outside Signal Mountain, Tennessee, a suburb of Chattanooga, Tennessee.
+By this time, De La Beckwith was living in Walden, Tennessee, just outside Signal Mountain, a suburb of Chattanooga.
 He was extradited to Mississippi for trial at the Hinds County Courthouse in Jackson.
-Before his trial, the 71-year-old white supremacist had asked the justices to dismiss the case against him on the grounds that it violated his rights to a speedy trial, due process and protection from double jeopardy.
+Before his trial, the 71-year-old white supremacist had asked the justices to dismiss the case against him on the grounds that it violated his rights to a speedy trial, due process, and protection from double jeopardy.
 The Mississippi Supreme Court ruled against his motion by a 4–3 vote, and the case was scheduled to be heard in January 1994.

-During this third trial, the murder weapon was presented, an Enfield .30-06 caliber rifle, with Beckwith's fingerprints.
-Beckwith claimed that the gun was stolen from his house.
+During this third trial, the murder weapon was presented, a “sporterized” Enfield .30-06 caliber rifle, with De La Beckwith's fingerprints.
+De La Beckwith claimed that the gun was stolen from his house.
 He listed his health problems, high blood pressure, lack of energy and kidney problems, saying, "I need a list to recite everything I suffer from, and I hate to complain because I'm not the complaining type".

-On February 5, 1994, a jury composed of eight African-Americans and four whites, convicted De La Beckwith of murder for killing Medgar Evers.
+On February 5, 1994, a jury composed of eight African Americans and four whites convicted De La Beckwith of murder for killing Medgar Evers.
 He was sentenced to life in prison.
-New evidence included testimony that during the three decades since the crime had occurred, De La Beckwith had boasted of having committed the murder on multiple occasions-including at a Klan rally.
+New evidence included testimony that during the three decades since the crime had occurred, De La Beckwith had boasted on multiple occasions of having committed the murder, including at a KKK rally.
 The physical evidence was essentially the same as that presented during the first two trials.

-De La Beckwith appealed against the guilty verdict, but the Mississippi Supreme Court upheld the conviction in 1997.
+De La Beckwith appealed the guilty verdict, but the Mississippi Supreme Court upheld the conviction in 1997.
 The court said that the 31-year lapse between the murder and De La Beckwith's conviction did not deny him a fair trial.
 De La Beckwith sought judicial review in the United States Supreme Court, but his petition for certiorari was denied.

 On January 21, 2001, De La Beckwith died after he was transferred from prison to the University of Mississippi Medical Center in Jackson, Mississippi.
 He was 80 years old.
 He had suffered from heart disease, high blood pressure, and other ailments for some time.